-It is of interest to compare the theory of clear-seeing here indicated, with the description of this condition by persons who have become clairvoyant by being thrown into the so-called magnetic sleep by a "magnetiser."
+It is of interest to compare the theory of clear-seeing here indicated with the description of this condition by persons who have become clairvoyant by being thrown into the so-called magnetic sleep by a "magnetiser."
 In accordance with the above theory, and the principle of continuity, we should expect that from the beginning of the clairvoyant condition its increasing development must be attended with a spatial widening of the three-dimensional circle of sight, that is, bodies must gradually become transparent in continually greater intervals; quite in analogy with the increasing number of objects which we perceive by continual elevation above the earth.
-This supposition appears to be confirmed in fact by the descriptions of the American clairvoyant Davis, who depicts his perceptions in the magnetic sleep and otherwise in the following words: -
+This supposition appears to be confirmed in fact by the descriptions of the American clairvoyant Davis, who depicts his perceptions in the magnetic sleep and otherwise in the following words:-- now see the objects, the furniture, and persons, in the adjoining house as easily as those in the room where I was situated.

-"The sphere of my vision now began to widen. . . .
-Next, I could distinctly perceive the walls of the house.
-At first they seemed very dark and opaque; but soon became brighter, and then transparent; and presently I could see the walls of the adjoining dwelling.
-These also immediately became light, and vanished-melting like clouds before my advancing vision.
-I could now see the objects, the furniture, and persons, in the adjoining house, as easily as those in the room where I was situated.
 At this moment I heard the voice of the operator.
-He inquired, 'if I could hear him speak plainly: 'I replied in the affirmative.
+He inquired, 'if I could hear him speak plainly:' I replied in the affirmative.
 He then asked concerning my feelings, and 'whether I could discern anything.'
 On my replying affirmatively, he desired me to convince some persons who were present, by reading the title of a book, with the lids closed, behind four or five other books.
-Having tightly secured my bodily eyes with handkerchiefs, he then placed the books in a horizontal line with my forehead, and I saw and read the title without the slightest hesitation.
+Hav. ing tightly secured my bodily eyes with handkerchiefs, he then placed the books in a horizontal line with my forehead, and I saw and read the title without the slightest hesitation.
 This test and many experiments of the kind were tried and repeated; and the demonstration of vision, independent of the physical organs of sense, was clear and unquestionable. . . .
-But my perceptions still flowed on!
-The broad surface of the earth, for many hundred miles, before the sweep of my vision-describing nearly a semicircle-became transparent as the purest water; . . . and I saw the brains, the viscera, and the complete anatomy of animals that were (at that moment) sleeping or prowling about in the forests of the Eastern Hemisphere, hundreds and even thousands of miles from the room in which I was making these observations."
+But my perception still flowed on!
+The broad surface of the earth, for many hundred miles, before the sweep of my vision --- describing nearly a semicircle - became transparent as the purest water; . . and I saw the brains, the viscera, and the complete anatomy of animals that were (at that moment) sleeping or prowling about in the forests of the Eastern Hemisphere, hundreds and even thousands of miles from the room in which I was making these observations."